JStrau/TimeOmics/README.md

 ### Bug report 13/02/2017
 TimeOmics utelisis R packages plotly and ggplot2.
 It appears that the latest versions of these two CRAN packages do not work together smoothly.
-To prevent errors install plotly from github in addition to required package dependencies R packages "miniUI".
+To prevent errors install plotly from github in addition to the required package dependencies "miniUI" and "htmlwidgets".
 Further please use the development version of lmms available on bitbucket.
+The code to install the packages is described below:
 ~~~~
 install.packages('devtools')
 install.packages('miniUI')